GeoinquietosMadrid/webmapping/secciones/leaflet.md

 ##### Check a live version of this basic example [here](http://plnkr.co/edit/cDszbYcgUZexjCPzoSmT?p=preview).
 Feel free to play with it!

 ## Adding a GeoJSON layer

-Use this [Spanish cities dataset](../src/populated_places.geojson)
+Another possibility for adding data to a Leaflet map would be loading a set of geometries (and their properties) Use this [Spanish cities dataset](../src/populated_places.geojson)

 ## Styling a GeoJSON layer